safehammad/basheetka/README.md

 ## Todo

-- Ask before overwriting an existing bb.edn file and provide a `--force` option to overwrite without asking.
 - Specify a config file other than `bb.edn` through a `--config` option.
 This is similar to the `--config` option available in `bb` (run `bb help` for more detail).

 ## Feature ideas